iommirocks/iommi/docs/philosophy.rst

 know which arguments you can use, you can write whatever and you will get an error message telling you what arguments are available.

-The reason we dont' allow you to match a function that takes just `**` is because we've found that this becomes very error prone and confusing.
+The reason we don't allow you to match a function that takes just `**` is because we've found that this becomes very error prone and confusing.

 Late binding